 I have been writing for as long as I can remember.
 I have been paid as a writer for 10+ years.
-I am the author of three books, the newest of which is Crochet Saved My Life.
+I am the author of three books, the newest of which is Hook to Heal.
 I have also been published widely around the web as well as in a handful of print magazines.
 You can learn more from the select links in my online resume.

 Learn more about my books here.

 I enjoy writing in a variety of formats.
 I believe that books, magazines, journals, letters and social media each offer their own unique opportunities for self-expression.
 I hope to continue writing in all of these forms.
 However where I have really found my niche is in blogging.
 I started out with a paid blogging gig for a tech business and that grew into opportunities to blog in multiple niches for many different types of blogs.
 I’ve worked for large and small blog networks, as the sole blogger for various small business websites, doing blog work for social media companies and now primarily blogging on my own sites.
 Some of the reasons that I like blogging include: